LAW STUDENTS

 For more information on our Pro Bono clients click here.

-The Montréal office holds many social events for students throughout the summer and articling terms to ensure students get to know each other and our legal professionals.
+Blakes holds social events for students throughout the summer and articling terms to ensure they get to know each other and our legal professionals.
+Past events have included Raptors games, cooking classes, tours of the Art Gallery of Ontario and scavenger hunts.

 Blakes compensates all our students competitively within the market.
+Please reach out to us for more information.

 Blakes is honoured to be recognized as a top law firm by many different organizations.
 For more information about the Firm’s awards and achievements visit our website.